darklinkpower/PlayniteExtensionsCollection/README.md

 What won't work while in this mode:

 * You can't uninstall games (Applies trying to Uninstall via Playnite as well).
-* Steam Chat will be unavailable
+* Steam Chat will be unavailable while playing a game in some cases.
-* You can't use the Steam browser, so you can't access community pages, browse the Store or use the overlay browser
+* You can't use the Steam browser, so you can't access community pages, browse the Store or use the overlay browser.

 Please make sure to understand this and don't ask for support when the drawbacks have been explained.

 To access the missing functions you can still launch Steam normally and it is recommended to use the "Auto Close Clients" feature in Playnite to not interfere with the uninstall feature by only launching Steam in this mode when a game will be played.

 </details>